The name Rahab in the Bible

 And if Rahab of Jericho had married someone important, such as Salmon, the great-grandfather of king David (Ruth 4:20), we would have surely heard about it at some point in the fifteen hundred years or so between Rahab of Jericho and Matthew.
 In Hebrews 11:31 Paul says that Rahab's faith kept her from perishing along with the rest of the disobedient townsfolk.
 If her survival would have given her the opportunity to become the ancestor of Jesus Christ, Paul would have likely made a note of that too.
 It seems that Matthew isn't talking about Rahab of Jericho but of an other, unknown Rahab.

 The name רחב (Rahab of Jericho) comes from the verb רחב (rahab), meaning to be wide or spacious:

 For a meaning of this name Rahab, NOBSE Study Bible Name List reads Violence for no discernible reason.
 Jones' Dictionary of Old Testament Proper Names reads Spacious.

 The name Rahab II in the Bible

-The lesser known Rahab, spelled רהב and indeed pronounced as Rahab, is a poetic nickname for Egypt.
+The lesser known Rahab, spelled רהב and indeed pronounced as Rahab, is a poetic nickname for Egypt, or rather the wisdom tradition of Egypt.
 It occurs in Psalm 87:4, Psalm 89:10, Isaiah 30:7 & 51:9 and Job 9:13 & 26:12.
-In the latter verses of Job and Isaiah, God cuts her to pieces and Isaiah equates her with the dragon of old that was pierced.
+In the latter verses of Job and Isaiah, God cuts her to pieces and Isaiah equates her with the dragon (תנין, tanin) of old that was pierced.